danielsuh05/cf-bet/README.md

 4. Update the values in the new `.env` file with your API keys and port selection.
 5. Run `npm run start` or `npm run dev` in the root of the repository and `./backend`.

-See `usage.md` for details on how to register for cf-bet.

 ## Limitations
 1. The Monte-Carlo simulation does not perfectly reflect real-life competition.
 For example, the chances that tourist (currently number 1 on Codeforces) places first are higher than they should be.
 This is due to inflation [(See here)](https://codeforces.com/blog/entry/20762).
 2. Users may be unable to bet on certain competitors if they register at the last minute and betting has closed.
 There is no way to circumvent this; users can only bet on registered competitors for the contest.